Learn things that don't change

 30. The Making of a Manager by Julie Zhuo

-This guidebook is aimed at new managers, especially those unprepared for the role.
+This guidebook is designed for new managers, particularly those who are unprepared for the role.
 Zhuo, a former tech executive, shares her experiences of being thrust into a leadership position at a young age.
 The book emphasizes that great managers are developed, not born.
 It offers practical advice on managing a team, from shifting a mindset from individual contributor to supporting others, providing feedback, and delegating tasks.

 Personal Development